nfnth/nfnth/README.md

 For further inspiration, read our manifest, the [Civilian's Complex](https://github.com/nfnth/nfnth/blob/master/doc/CC.md).

-Use the map to visit a continent filled with amazing peoples and lands.

-Follow in the footsteps of history to achieve dominion,
+Use the map to visit a continent filled with amazing peoples and lands, follow in the footsteps of history to achieve dominion.

 May the nomad wander until what's lost is found.